masume-r/Interactive-map-of-world-population-with-R/README.md

-# 🌍 Interactive World Population Map
+🌍 Interactive World Population Map

+📊 An interactive map visualizing global population data in a user-friendly way!

-This project is an interactive world population map built using **R, Shiny, ggplot2, and plotly**.
+This project provides an interactive world population map built using R, Shiny, ggplot2, and Plotly.
+The map allows users to explore global population distribution with intuitive filtering options.

-## 📌 Features
+🎯 Why This Visualization?

+Understanding population distribution across the world is crucial for:
+✅ Demographic Analysis – Compare population sizes across continents.
+✅ Urban Planning – See which regions have high population density.
+✅ Data Transparency – Uses real-time data from Worldometers.
-- Filter the map by **continent** (Asia, Africa, America, Europe, Oceania, or the entire world).
+✅ Intuitive Filtering – Users can explore the population by continent or the entire world.
+🚀 Key Features

+✅ 📌 Interactive Map:

+    The map dynamically updates based on the selected continent.
-- Hover over each country to see its **population**.
+    Hover over any country to see its exact population.
-- Countries with missing data are displayed in **gray** with a "Data Not Available" label.
+    Countries without data are displayed in gray with a "Data Not Available" label.

-- Uses real-time **data from Worldometers**.
+✅ 🌍 Continent-Based Filtering:

+    Easily switch between continents: Asia, Africa, America, Europe, Oceania, or the entire world.
+    Each country is colored based on its population size (Yellow → Orange → Red → Dark Red).

+✅ 📊 Smooth Hover Animation:

+    Hovering over a country displays its population in real-time.
+    Population numbers are formatted properly for readability (1B, 500M, etc.).

+✅ 🔄 Real-Time Data from Worldometers

+    The app scrapes live population data from Worldometers.
+    This ensures up-to-date and accurate demographic information.

 ## 🚀 Installation
 1. Install R and RStudio.